-- Drink plenty of water, especially during your boozing session.
-Pacing yourself in this way should ensure your body doesn’t dry out too badly.
-A pint of water before you head horizontal can also see off any headaches.
+- Drink plenty of water, especially in between drinks.
+Pacing yourself is a good way to practice safe drinking.
+A pint of water before you crash on the couch can also see off any headaches.

-- Eat well before you drink and your body will be better equipped to soak up the stuff.
-Go for food that takes a long time to digest, such as bread, cheese, potato and pasta, as this will line your stomach.
+- Eat well before you drink and your body will be prepped to soak the alcohol up.
+Go for food that takes a long time to digest, such as bread, cheese, potato and pasta (you’re welcome).
+These will basically just line your stomach.
 A pint of milk is also thought to have the same effect.

-- Try not to mix your drinks, because you’re only adding to the number of toxins that your body has to deal with.
-If you’re planning on a session then stick to one kind of falling-down juice.
+- Try not to mix your drink.
+You just end up adding to the number of toxins that your body has to deal with.
+If you’re planning on a sesh then stick to one type of spirit and change up the mixers.
 That way you won’t crash out so badly.

 - Try turning up to the bar or party later than usual, to minimise your drinking time, or kick off with a soft drink to stop you feeling so thirsty.

 - Binge drinking is dangerous, as your body can only process one unit of alcohol per hour.
-If you can pace your drinking, and know when enough is enough, your system won’t floor you the next day.
-Before you start drinking, be sure you know when to stop.
-This can be hard when everyone else is boozing, but practice makes perfect.
-It also avoids bad hangovers.
+If you can pace your drinking, and know when enough is enough, you won’t be MIA the next day.
+If you feel yourself losing the plot, just step away from the drinks for the night.
+It also increases the risk of developing a number of medical conditions and / or health problems.

-- Drugs often don’t work well with alcohol.
+- Stick to one substance.
+Drugs often don’t work well with alcohol.
 It makes the effects unpredictable, and can be seriously risky when combined with drugs such as antidepressants or sleeping pills.
+Mixing the two can also lead to health problems.
+Try and practice safe drinking one night.
+Then, if you really want, do drugs (SAFELY) some other time.

 - A hair of the dog drink might help blunt your headache, basically by making you drunk again, but all you’re doing is delaying the inevitable alcohol comedown.

 - Finally when the party time is over take a break from boozing – set aside an alcohol-free period every now and then.
-It might be one day in a week or a month, but this respite will boost your health no end.
+It might just be one day in a week or a month, but your body will thank you for it.

 How do you measure how much you drink?

 The amount of alcohol a person consumes is measured in units.
-Here are some rough examples of what makes up a typical unit:
+Here are some rough examples of what makes up a typical unit of various alcoholic beverages:

 - Half a pint of beer or cider = 1.5 units;